arpitjain099/phoenix/console_ui/README.md

 ### Linting

-We have a linter that works with pre commit:
+We have linting that works with pre commit and lint-staged.
+If you run `npm install` the pre commit will automatically be installed and run on all staged files in `console_ui/`.

+To run a lint check you can use the command:

 ```bash
   npm run lint
 ```